 Anna enjoys walking the Shropshire and Welsh border in remote corners, cycling, country sports, watching horse racing and riding horses herself.

-Find out more about the Lord-Lieutenant's responsibilities, including:
+Visit the Lord Lieutenant of Shropshire website to find out more about the Lord-Lieutenant's responsibilities, including:

 - How to address the Lord-Lieutenant